 Sex workers are among the highest risk groups for HIV.
-UNAIDS defines sex workers as:

 "Female, male and transgender adults and young people who receive money or goods in exchange for sexual services, either regularly or occasionally.
 Sex work varies between and within countries and communities.
-Sex work may vary in the degree to which it is more or less “formal” or organized, and in the degree to which it is distinct from other social and sexual relationships and types of sexual economic exchange."
+Sex work may vary in the degree to which it is more or less “formal” or organised, and in the degree to which it is distinct from other social and sexual relationships and types of sexual economic exchange."
 1

 Although sex workers are one of the groups most affected by HIV, they are also one of the groups most likely to respond well to HIV prevention programmes.
 Proof of this can be seen in countries such as Cambodia, the Dominican Republic, India and Thailand, where reductions in national HIV prevalence have been helped by initiatives targeting sex workers and their clients.

 Why are sex workers at particular risk of HIV transmission?

 Sex workers often share common factors, regardless of their background, that can make them vulnerable to HIV transmission.6

 In general, sex workers have comparatively high numbers of sexual partners compared with the general population.
 However, this does not necessarily increase their likelihood of becoming infected with HIV if they use condoms consistently and correctly.7

 In 2015, 32 out of 89 countries reporting on the proportion of sex workers using a condom with their last client reported greater than 90% coverage.
 Condom use reported by sex workers in Asia Pacific was 90% or greater in five countries, including the two largest, China and India.

 But elsewhere in the region, in countries with significant HIV epidemics among sex workers such as the Philippines, Indonesia and Pakistan, condom use was low.
 Most other regions show a similar pattern: a few countries perform reasonably well, while many others fall short.